BrianHicks/elm-duet/README.md

 ```

-Again, we generate everything in `examples`:
+Like the other example, we'll store all our output in `examples`:

 ```console
 $ elm-duet examples/all_in_one.yaml --typescript-dest examples/all_in_one.ts --elm-dest examples/all_in_one